DoTheEvo/XCP-ng_basics/README.md

 # Purpose & Overview

+A hyperviso rbased around Xen to host virtual machines.
+An alternative to vmware esxi, or proxmox, or hyper-v.
+Opensource.

-An opensource virtualization platform build around [Xen](https://en.wikipedia.org/wiki/Xen) a type 1 **hypervisor**.<br>
+A virtualization platform build around [Xen](https://en.wikipedia.org/wiki/Xen) a type 1 **hypervisor**.<br>
 An alternative to vmware esxi/vsphere, or hyper-v, or proxmox.